 Moving to the main street during the times of the Roman Empire reign – the Cardo street, a place where we could trace how Romans influenced locals and see reconstructions of ancient shops and street vendors that populated this street centuries ago.

-While walking around the Jewish quarter – one of the four oldest residencies in old Jerusalem where throughout times the Jewish community lived in close proximity with other religious circles, we relocate to the Hurva Synagogue a great example of neo-Byzantine architecture that later I will show you much more.
+While walking around the Jewish quarter – one of the four oldest residencies in old Jerusalem where throughout times the Jewish community lived near other religious circles, we relocate to the Hurva Synagogue a great example of neo-Byzantine architecture that later I will show you much more.
 It's the third version that was erected in the 20th century, previously it was destroyed during the Arab-Jewish war in the 18th century, and before that, in the 15th century, the first-ever synagogue built on this exact spot was demolished by Ottoman authorities.
-So as I will tell you in detail on our way to the next Christianity centered locations – it's a place where politics and religion closely connected, and various beliefs leave a mutual impact for centuries to go.
+So as I will tell you in detail on our way to the next Christianity-centered locations – it's a place where politics and religion are closely connected, and various beliefs leave a mutual impact for centuries to go.

 constructed during the Bronze Age – we will take a trip through underground tunnels, hear the waters of subterranean rivers and watch it reflecting on the marble walls, this is how citizens of the ancient kingdom Judah lived almost 3000 years ago!

 as a private tour guide in Israel, I have plenty of fascinating stories about local daily routines at the times of ancient wars and foreign invasions on this amazing Jewish heritage tour in Israel.

 DAY 3 - EXOTIC TASTINGS, COSMOPOLITAN JERUSALEM, HOLOCAUST MEMORIAL, AND JEWISH RELIGIOUS MANUSCRIPTS